 Cooperation Partnership in Youth | 01 April 2025 – 31 May 2027

 The project is designed to equip young people with the skills to influence policy-making and enhance their civic participation.
-By promoting youth work as a powerful solution to challenges in society, we aim to empower young people with fewer opportunities and their organisations to become active participants in democratic life.
+By promoting youth work as a powerful solution to challenges in society, we aim to empower young people, especially those with fewer opportunities, and their organisations to become active participants in democratic life.
 Through innovative training, international lobbying activities, and targeted social media knowledge transfer, we will support them in driving change within their communities and advocating for better youth work conditions across Europe.

 Our approach combines research with practical application.
-We will begin by identifying current needs and then roll out a series of specialised training modules on advocacy and international lobbying.
+We begin by identifying current needs and then roll out a series of specialised training modules on advocacy and local as well as international lobbying.
 A core element is our multiplier training, which will enable youth workers to teach these advocacy skills at a local level.
 Participants will also engage in hands-on lobbying activities to make their voices heard directly.

 Coordinator: Internationales Bildungs- und Begegnungswerk e.V.
 (Dortmund, Germany) | Project Partners: Jugendakademie Walberberg (Bornheim, Germany) | Stiftung Europäische Jugendbildungs- und Jugendbegegnungsstätte Weimar (Weimar, Germany) | Internationales Forum Burg Liebenzell e.V.
 (Bad Liebenzell, Germany) | Associazione Interculturale NUR (Cagliari, Italy) | YouthCoop – Cooperativa para o Desenvolvimento e Cidadania CRL (Agualva-Cacém, Portugal) | Szubjektív Értékek Alapítvány (Budapest, Hungary) | KIRKO S.E.
 (Thessaloniki, Greece) | Irenia, Jocs de Pau (La Nou de Berguedà, Spain)